calcium carbonate and zinc, taken with meals, block lead at two separate points in the gut.

 - Roh T, Lim MH, Kim J, et al. Calcium carbonate supplementation reduces lead dissolution in simulated gastric conditions.
 Environ Health Toxicol.
 2020.
 PubMed 33006127.

 - Sargent JD, Dalton MA, O'Connor GT, et al. Randomized trial of calcium glycerophosphate-supplemented infant formula to prevent lead absorption.
 Am J Clin Nutr.
 1999;69(6):1224-1230.
-PubMed 10357742.

 - Bressler JP, Olivi L, Cheong JH, Kim Y, Bannon D. Divalent metal transporter 1 in lead and cadmium transport.
 Ann N Y Acad Sci.
 2004;1012:142-152.
-PubMed 15105261.

-- Lönnerdal B. Calcium and iron absorption — mechanisms and public health relevance.
+- Lönnerdal B. Calcium and iron absorption, mechanisms and public health relevance.
 Int J Vitam Nutr Res.
 2010;80(4-5):293-299.

 - Yip R, Norris TN, Anderson AS.
 Iron status of children with elevated blood lead concentrations.
 J Pediatr.
 1981;98(6):922-925.